FloranDev2/ItB-CyborgSquad/ReadMe.md

 - Improve readibility of Scorpion's attack by displaying the current path (QoL improvement)

 ## Versions

+### v1.0.3
+- Fixed issues with Bouncer's weapon:
+  - when only one of the unit is shielded, it now removes correctly the shield and kills the other unit
+  - when one of the unit can leave a corpse after dying (like Mechs but also certain enemies like the tree boss I think), the other is killed no matter what
+- Just a reminder for these cases (they were already treated but it's a good reminder):
+  - if both units leave corpses, the attack just become a push
+  - if both units are shielded / frozen, both lose it, and then we proceed with regular damage calculation

 ### v1.0.2
 - Fixed Scorpion's weapon logic for the path creation